joglomedia/easydock-linux/README.md

 port: 1025
 ```

-- Default nginx config will expose your project `/public` folder
+- Nginx config will expose your project `/public` folder

 - To start your Docker istance: